MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 You can use Docker to run a standalone Linux container with the Azure CLI preinstalled.
 Docker gets you started quickly with an isolated environment to run the CLI in.
 The image can also be used as a base for your own deployments.

+With the release of Azure CLI [version 2.54.0](./release-notes-azure-cli.md#november-14-2023), the size of the Docker image of `azure-cli` is reduced from 1.1 GB to 700 MB!
+This reduction is a 36.3% decrease resulting in improved download speed and faster startup.

 ## Start the Docker container with Azure CLI preinstalled

 > [!NOTE]